angular-buch/website-articles/blog/2025-10-signal-forms-part3/README.md

 ### Integrating the Child Form

+Our child form is now ready to be used: It receives a `FieldTree` and binds all its fields to the template.
-Now we can integrate the identity form into our main registration form.
+The next step is to integrate it into our main `RegistrationForm`.
-First, let's update our main data model to include the identity information:
+This is the place where the data model and state of the whole form is defined, including the identity information.
+We create a new data property `identity` which holds a nested object of type `GenderIdentity`.
+The `initialState` has to be updated accordingly.

 ```typescript
 // ...